edermats32/Rondo-Transpatcher/README.md

 They don't really serve much purpose, but might be fun to read.

 # Manual Patching (for nerds)
-This section goes through what the script does.
+Here is how you can patch the game without my scripts.
-Do this if you rather run the commands yourself, or maybe you just don't trust my scripts.
+This is for you who rather run the commands yourself, or maybe you just don't trust my scripts.